eliastsoukatos/ai_contact_manager/README.md

 * **csv_importer.py** – parses a CSV file and stores the contents in the database.
 * **db_manager.py** – manages the SQLite connection and schema.
-* **ui/contacts_table.py** – contains the contact table widget with inline editing and batch actions.
+* **ui/contacts_table.py** – contains the contact table widget with inline editing, batch actions and Excel-style column filtering.
 * **ui/settings_panel.py** – user interface for editing API keys, prompt templates and time zone options.
 * **config/settings.py** – loads and saves persistent configuration in the user's home directory.
 * **main.py** – launches the application window and wires up the components.
 The toolbar now includes a **Settings** button to open the configuration dialog.